AY2526S1-CS2103T-W12-2/tp/docs/DeveloperGuide.md

 This project is based on [SE-EDU AddressBook Level 3](https://github.com/se-edu/addressbook-level3).
 Parts of the code and documentation were adapted from it.
+Github Copilot was also used by the group to assist with auto completion and bug fixing of the code during development.

 --------------------------------------------------------------------------------------------------------------------